Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \end{enumerate} \end{theorem}

 \begin{proof} Given an element $g$ of $Sp(2n,q)$, one can split it into a regular semisimple part and non-regular semisimple part (i.e. a part with a square-free characteristic polynomial $f(z)$ and a relatively prime polynomial $h(z)$ where all factors have multiplicity greater than 1).
-If $g$ fixes a non-degenerate k-space, then for some $t$, the regular semisimple part fixes a non-degenerate $k-t$ space, and the non-regular semisimple part fixes a non-degenerate $t$ space.
+If $g$ fixes a nondegenerate $k$-space, then for some $t$, the regular semisimple part fixes a nondegenerate $k-t$ space, and the non-regular semisimple part fixes a nondegenerate $t$ space.
 This is true since if $W$ is any nondegenerate invariant space for $g$, then $W$ is the sum of $W \cap ker(f(g))$ and $W \cap ker(h(g))$.
 Then arguing as in the general linear and unitary cases (Theorems \ref{GLlargek0} and \ref{Ulargek0}), using Theorems \ref{Sptorus1} and \ref{LPyber}, one proves part 1.